Milford in Iroquois County, Illinois — The American Midwest (Great Lakes)

 Gene Seaman, Commander of Forrest Ballard American Legion Post No. 723 ... (applied) for a souvenir of the war which could be placed in the village park.
 The day finally arrived when the word was sent for members of the post to pick up the souvenir at Chanute Air Force Base at Rantoul.

-(They) borrowed a farm implement truck and, as one of the men remembers, “we gasped in amazement as an officer proudly pointed to a huge bomber and told us that was our prize.
+(They) borrowed a farm implement truck and, as one of the men remembers, “we gasped in amazement as an officer proudly pointed to a huge bomber

 After considerable jawing, the officer shrugged towards a much smaller piece of equipment and told us there was the only alternative, “take that piece of junk or nothing.

 The missile was loaded on the truck and transported to Milford, where it was painted and given insignia of the United States Air Force and placed on a concrete base in the township park in the Village.

 There it sat for nearly thirty (30) years!

 During “Fun Days” 1975 - - Buzz Bomb is Stolen.

 (Courtesy: “Milford Herald-News” March 28, 1979) “...two men showed up with papers authorizing the pick up of the missile and transporting it to Wright-Patterson Air Force Base near Dayton, Ohio where it was to be restored and returned to the village. ...They promised that the missile would be back in place by the time of the following year’s “Fun Days” celebration and even talked of timing its return so it could be in the big parade.

 ...about a year later ... questions were asked about its whereabouts.
 Inquiries to Wright-Patterson officials produced nothing except a denial of any knowledge of the missile. ...a reply from the F.B.I. stated that the missile had indeed been stolen from Milford and named the individuals involved, although the Federal Attorney in Danville as well as Dayton declined to prosecute them.